-- When you run out of the draw pile, keep the upper card from the central pile and shuffle the rest so that it can serve as a new draw pile.
+When you run out of the draw pile, keep the upper card from the central pile and shuffle the rest as a new draw pile.
 The total value of the pile remains the same.

-Each of the cards has its value which adds to the total value of the central pile.
-Your goal is to get as close to 99 as possible.
-For this purpose:
+Each card has its value which adds to the total value of the central pile:

 - Queen, Jack = 10 points